aremazeilles/sarafun_assembly_simulation/planar_folding_assembly/README.md

 A set of controllers has been implemented while testing that the simulation worked more or less as expected.
 This section provides a brief overview of what can be run after successfully downloading and compiling the package.
-The controllers are presented in increasing order of complexity, hopefully ending (soon) in the controller presented in the [paper][planar_folding_paper].
+The controllers are presented in increasing order of complexity, ending in the controller presented in the [paper][planar_folding_paper].

 Note that when parameters of a controller are specified, these are not ROS parameters but parameters passed as additional XML elements inside the `<gazebo>` tag that loads the controller.
 For instance, the `vertical_force_admittance_controller` could be loaded with the following XML code: